jethornton/mesact/docs/source/install.rst

 Open the File Manager and right click on the file and open with Gdebi then install.

+..
+Warning:: The graphical Gdebi does not work on the LinuxCNC chosen desktop so you have to use the terminal to install a deb file.

 If you don't have Gdebi installed you can install it from a terminal
 ::